Digital forensics: Forensic data analysis

 Forensic Data Analysis is a branch of digital forensics.
 It examines structured data with the aim to discover and analyze patterns of fraudulent activities resulting from financial crime.

 Digital image forensics

 Digital image forensics (or forensic image analysis) is a branch of digital forensics that deals with examination and verification of an image's authenticity and content.
 These can range from Stalin-era airbrushed photos to elaborate deepfake videos.
 This has broad implications for a wide variety of crimes, for determining the validity of information presented in civil and criminal trials, and for verifying images and information that are circulated through news and social media.

+Dark web forensics

+Dark web forensics is a subfield of digital forensics and cybercrime investigation focused on the identification, collection, preservation, analysis, and reporting of digital evidence that originates from or relates to activities on the dark web and other darknets (overlay networks such as Tor, I2P, and private peer-to-peer networks).

 Database forensics

 Database forensics is a branch of digital forensics relating to the forensic study of databases and their metadata.
 Investigations use database contents, log files and in-RAM data to build a timeline or recover relevant information.

 IoT Forensics

 IoT forensics is a branch of Digital forensics that has the goal of identifying and extracting digital information from devices belonging to the Internet of things field, to be used for forensics investigations as potential source of evidence.